 I was angry at the way one colleague showed me so little respect.
-Angry that the people who were in a position of power and responsibility to nip it in the bud didn’t (despite my asking).
 And it showed.
 In May 2020 I had three exams in a two week period and failed two of them.
 With the one successful exam being so easy my one-year-old niece could have passed.

-Anger is the emotion I struggle expressing the most.
-I’m not confrontational in the slightest and to be honest I usually lock it up until it surfaces as another emotion – usually sadness.
-However, after my double whammy of exam failure something clicked and I drew a line under what had happened in the month before lockdown.
+Anger is the emotion I struggle to express the most.
+I’m not confrontational in the slightest.
+However, after my double whammy of exam failure, something clicked and I drew a line under what had happened in the month before lockdown.

 Earlier on in the post I mentioned that someone once said to ‘Remember that no one can take that from you now’.
 By storing that anger I was effectively letting the antagonist in this situation take my six years of self-esteem building away from me.
 I wasn’t prepared to do that.